dulabs/frontend-edit-profile/readme.txt

 Wordpress plugin to add profile information to your frontend through shortcode, without coding or hacks.
 Great for membership site.

+Since Version 1.0.5
+You need to separate between login and profile page, See installation.

 Check plugin development through github

 https://github.com/dulabs/frontend-edit-profile